ngergs/budget-gke/helm/ingress/README.md

 * replicaCount: number of replicas to deploy
 * https:
   * enabled: Whether the https endpoints are enabled.
-  * cert_secret_name: name of the Kubernetes secret, that holds the TLS certificate.
-Has to be of type "kubernetes.io/tls".
   * ssl_dhparams_filepath: path for a .pem file that obtains the ssl_dhparams, generate  e.g. via
     ```
     openssl dhparam -out dhparam.pem 4096